hdclark/Ygor/README.md

 some reasonable chance they will be applicable or broadly useful.

-# License and Copying
+## License and Copying

 All materials herein which may be copywrited, where applicable, are.
 Copyright 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020 Hal Clark.
 See
-[LICENSE.txt] for details about the license.
-Informally, Ygor is available under a GPLv3+ license.
+[LICENSE.txt](LICENSE.txt) for details about the license.
+Informally, `Ygor` is available under a GPLv3 license.

 All liability is herefore disclaimed.
 The person(s) who use this source and/or software do so strictly under their own volition.
 They assume all associated